Kang's Family

-Kang's Family; Migrant Wives, Local Husbands (外来媳妇本地郎) is a Cantonese sitcom produced by Guangdong Radio and Television.
+Kang's Family; Migrant Wives, Local Husbands (外来媳妇本地郎) Subtitles in Chinese produced by Hong Kong's TVB Jade for Cantonese broadcasts, and in Cantonese, "媳婦" refers to a son's wife. is a Cantonese sitcom produced by Guangdong Radio and Television.
 Filming began on April 18, 2000, and has been broadcast on GRT Pearl River Channel since November 4, 2000, with two episodes on Saturdays and Sundays at 19:00.
 It is the longest-running and most frequently aired sitcom in Chinese television history.
 As of May 15, 2021, the show has aired more than 4,000 episodes.

 In early 2008, the production was awarded the title of "National Advanced Collective of Radio, Film and Television System" jointly by the Ministry of Personnel and the State Administration of Radio, Film and Television.
 In addition, this play is also seen by Hunan Radio and Television Station via video channel as a remake of the Xiang Chinese sitcom "The Old and the Young Goes Forward." (一家老小向前冲).